-The Monitor National Marine Sanctuary (MNMS) is home to one of our nation's most treasured underwater cultural resource, USS Monitor.
+Monitor National Marine Sanctuary is home to one of our nation's most treasured underwater cultural resources, USS Monitor.
 The shipwreck is magnificent, yet it is vulnerable.
 Natural and human impacts threaten its long-term sustainability.
-Therefore, through research, education, and resource protection, the sanctuary works to protect this historic icon.
+Through research, education, and resource protection, the sanctuary works to protect this historic icon.

-Citizens are also an integral part of the sanctuary's enforcement efforts.
-We depend upon citizens to share their knowledge about the sanctuary and to encourage compliance with regulations.
+Members of the public are an integral part of the sanctuary's enforcement efforts.
+We depend upon individuals to share their knowledge about the sanctuary and to encourage compliance with regulations.
 Reporting of any prohibited activities in the sanctuary to NOAA Office of Law Enforcement helps to ensure a longer life of the resource for all to enjoy.

 When it comes to enforcement, everyone plays a part!

-Report the incident to sanctuary staff or leave a message with as much detail as possible and a phone number where you can be reached for further information.
+When reporting the incident give as much detail as possible and a phone number where you can be reached for further information.

-To learn more about Office of National Marine Sanctuaries resource protection and enforcement, click here.
+Learn more about Office of National Marine Sanctuaries resource protection and enforcement.